sergiokopplin/indigo/_posts/2019-11-28-interpolation_mixup.md

 I really admire how simple the **mixup** and ICT extensions are to the standard ERM paradigm.
 With a couple modifications that can be implemented in a few hundred lines, any standard classification model can be extended to a semi-supervised classifier.
-I look forward to seeing how these methods are adopted and applied to biological problems where unlabeled data bounds, but annotated data is thin on the ground.
+I look forward to seeing how these methods are adopted and applied to biological problems where unlabeled data abounds, but annotated data is thin on the ground.